 The black-and-white artwork and the colour guide were both sent to the engraving company, e.g. our friends at The Chemical Color Plate Corporation of Connecticut.

-Mildred’s job was to paint on the acetate sheet where a particular tint was needed, one tint at a time.
+Mildred’s job was to paint on each acetate in turn where a particular tint was needed, one tint at a time.
 Let us say that she started with all the areas of magenta 25%, the R2 tint.
-She had the colour guide next to the artwork, and looked for all those parts labelled with R2.
-If the colourist did not label every part of the guide image, the separator had to rely partly on her own knowledge of the colours routinely used in that comic or by that publisher.
+She looked for all those parts of the colour guide labelled with R2.
+If the colourist did not label every part of the guide image, the separator had to rely on what was shown on previous pages, and/or partly on her own knowledge of the colours routinely used in that comic, or by that publisher.
 (See for example the page from Thor 163 in Part 9a).
-Perhaps she might have added her own notations to the colour guide to help her at this stage; Mildred and Cynthia didn’t say.
+On my imagined example I have labelled everything.

 R2 includes all the mixed colours of which R2 is a part: R2B2 (the wall), Y2R2 (the man’s skin), the orange YR2 shading on Julie’s hair, and the dark blue jacket, R2B.
 The YRB notation made finding these areas relatively simple.